Horrifying Resort Medical Scam Alive and Well in Mazatlán

 He enters a nicely-appointed professional clinic for a sonogram, and sure enough, the pain is the appendix, the technician says, tapping at the film.
 While not a radiologist, the patient has no reason not to believe him.

-In the car on the way to the hospital the doctor has selected, Clinica Del Mar, the foreigner begins to wonder what this will cost.
-After a long pause, the doctor gives him the amount.
+In the car on the way to the hospital the doctor has selected, the foreigner begins to wonder out loud what this will cost.
+After a long pause, the doctor gives him the cost.

 This last part is where the scam begins, with the doctor testing the waters for how deep his patient’s wallet is.
 The tourist has no way of knowing if the price quoted is a normal fee in a foreign country.
 He remains silent.